bratosini/vercel-college/courses/nextjs/adding-metadata.md

 ---
-title: Chapter 16: Adding Metadata
+title: Chapter 16
 description: Adding Metadata
+type: Chapter
 ---

 Metadata is crucial for SEO and shareability.
 In this chapter, we'll discuss